swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 //    type 'a ref but here has type bool
 {% endhighlight %}

-The fix is to use the “not” keyword instead.
+The fix is to use the "not" keyword instead.

 {% highlight fsharp %}
 let y = true